The Logic of Extensions

-The logic of the extension can be described using five phases:
+The logic of the extension can be described using several phases:

-During the extension operation, the baseline request sequentially proceeds through the Collect, Match, Modify, and Generate phases, all of which are optional and may not be included in the extension.
+During a modifying extension operation, a baseline request sequentially proceeds through the Collect, Match, Modify, and Generate phases, all of which are optional and may not be included in the extension.
 A single test request or multiple test requests will be formed as a result of proceeding through these phases.
 These requests will be sent to the target application to check it for vulnerabilities.

 If no optional phases are applied to the baseline request, the test request matches the baseline request.